A saturation-absorption rubidium magnetometer with multilevel optical Bloch-equation modeling for intermediate-to-high fields: Theoretical Modeling

-Beyond peak positions, the OBE model captures the fundamental broadening mechanisms inherent to the system: \begin{itemize} \item \textbf{Power Broadening:} The atom-light interaction strength is governed by the Rabi frequency, $\Omega \propto \mathbf{d} \cdot \mathbf{E}$, leading to intensity-dependent spectral broadening.
-To characterize this effect and validate the model's saturation parameters, we analyzed the lineshape of the $\ket{1/2, -1/2} \rightarrow \ket{1/2, -3/2}$ transition at two distinct pump intensities: $I_{low} = 4.96\,\text{kW/m}^2$ and $I_{high} = 27.1\,\text{kW/m}^2$ (see Fig. \ref{fig:comparisionIntensity}).
+Figure~\ref{fig:ModelingValidation}(a) shows the simulated spectrum overlaid with the experimental spectrum at B$= 0.409369 \ \text{T}$, along with the relative error between the two.
+The model reproduces the spectral fingerprint with accurate relative positions and absorption depth across both manifolds.
+The relative error between the simulated and experimental plot is between $\pm0.25\%$ for most of the spectral range.
+The larger deviation across the strong absorption feature could be due to the experimental noise, baseline drift, or other experimental conditions such as variation of the temperature of the vapor cell and laser intensity noise.
+The simulated spectra at all measured field strengths show similar agreement.
+Beyond peak positions, the OBE model captures the fundamental broadening mechanisms inherent to the system: \begin{itemize} \item \textbf{Doppler Broadening:} The model takes into account of longitudinal Maxwell-Boltzmann velocity distribution $f(v, T)$.
+As illustrated in Fig. \ref{fig:ModelingFlowChart}, each velocity class is treated independently: for every velocity group, the optical Bloch equations are solved with the corresponding Doppler-shifted detuning, and the resulting responses are thermally averaged over the distribution.
+To validate this thermal averaging, we simulated the spectral envelope at $T = 300\,\text{K}$ and $T = 600\,\text{K}$ of the $\ket{\nicefrac{3}{2}, \nicefrac{-1}{2}} \rightarrow \ket{\nicefrac{3}{2}, \nicefrac{-3}{2}}$ transition (see Fig. \ref{fig:ModelingValidation}(b).
+The extracted FWHM values were found to be $578.31 \pm 3.31\,\text{MHz}$ and $812.59 \pm 24.21\,\text{MHz}$, respectively.
+The ratio of these widths is $0.712$, which stands in excellent agreement with the theoretical scaling ratio of $\sqrt{\nicefrac{300}{600}} \approx 0.707$ expected for a Doppler-dominated profile.
+This confirms that the simulation accurately captures the characteristic $\sqrt{T}$ dependence of the inhomogeneous broadening. \item \textbf{Power Broadening:} The atom-light interaction strength is governed by the Rabi frequency $\Omega$ defined in Eq. \ref{eq:rabifreq}, which scales with the dipole coupling $\Omega \propto \mathbf{d} \cdot \mathbf{E}$, leading to intensity-dependent spectral broadening.
+To characterize this effect and validate the model's saturation parameters, we analyzed the lineshape of the $\ket{\nicefrac{1}{2}, \nicefrac{-1}{2}} \rightarrow \ket{\nicefrac{1}{2}, \nicefrac{-3}{2}}$ transition at two distinct intensities: $I_{1} = 1.0\,\text{kW/m}^2$ and $I_{2} = 10.0\,\text{kW/m}^2$ (see Fig. \ref{fig:ModelingValidation}(c)).
 Lorentzian fits were applied to the simulated data profiles to extract the Full Width at Half Maximum (FWHM).
-The ratio of the measured intensity broadnening, $\Delta\omega_{FWHM}(I_{high})/\Delta\omega_{FWHM}(I_{low})$, was determined to be 0.423.
-This value agrees extremely well with the theoretical ratio of 0.428 obtained from the standard power-broadening expression derived for a driven two-level system, $\Delta\omega_{FWHM} = \Gamma \sqrt{1 + I/I_{sat}}$ \cite{foot2005atomic}, confirming that the OBE model accurately captures the non-linear saturation dynamics of the system.
+The ratio of the measured intensity broadening, $\Delta\omega_{FWHM}(I_{1})/\Delta\omega_{FWHM}(I_{2})$, was determined to be 0.302.
+This value agrees extremely well with the theoretical ratio of 0.318 obtained from the standard power-broadening expression derived for a driven two-level system, $\Delta\omega_{FWHM} = \Gamma \sqrt{1 + \nicefrac{I}{I_{sat}}}$ \cite{foot2005atomic}, confirming that the OBE model accurately captures the non-linear saturation dynamics of the system. \end{itemize}